El (deity): Torah

 Such mythological motifs are variously seen as late survivals from a period when Yahweh held a place in theology comparable to that of Hadad at Ugarit; or as late henotheistic and monotheistic applications to Yahweh of deeds more commonly attributed to Hadad; or simply as examples of eclectic application of the same motifs and imagery to various different gods.
-Similarly, it is argued inconclusively whether Ēl Shaddāi, Ēl 'Ôlām, Ēl 'Elyôn, and so forth, were originally understood as separate divinities.
+Similarly, it is unclear whether El Shaddai, El Olam (אֵל עוֹלָם), El Elyon, etc., were originally understood as separate divinities.
 Albrecht Alt presented his theories on the original differences of such gods in Der Gott der Väter in 1929.

-But others have argued that from patriarchal times, these different names were generally understood to refer to the same single great god, El.
-This is the position of Frank Moore Cross (1973).
-What is certain is that the form 'El does appear in Israelite names from every period including the name ("Israel"), meaning 'El strives'.
-There are verses where El and Yahweh are unambiguously conflated but some scholars believe this is an attempt to portray El as a warrior god, as Israelite society grew and evolved into a nation-state.
+Others such as Frank Moore Cross, have argued that from the Patriarchal age, these different names were generally understood to refer to the same single great god, El.
+What is certain is that the form El does appear in Israelite names from every period, including the name (יִשְׂרָאֵל).
+At times, the Tanakh conflates El with Yahweh unambiguously (e.g., Numbers 23:8), but some scholars believe this is an attempt to portray El as a warrior god, as Israelite society grew and evolved into a nation-state.